 - The novelty hot pepper connoisseur

 - People who actually love hot food

 If we start from the top we have the people who want to grow the hottest pepper available – period.
 All that matters is that it is the hottest.
 This is not me.

 Then you have the people who actually enjoy hot food.
-You know, the people who will order a Vindaloo curry where every one else opts for Tikka Masala or Madras curries.
-And while I am not into the hottest of dishes, I do have an affinity for spicy and hot flavours with full undertones.
+You know, the people who will order a Vindaloo curry where everyone else opts for Tikka Masala or Madras curries.
+And while I am not into the hottest of dishes, I do have an affinity for spicy and hot flavors with full undertones.

-I never eat or use really hot peppers and chillies like ghost peppers or habaneros whole.
+I never eat or use really hot peppers and chilies like ghost peppers or habaneros whole.
 Instead, I use them to infuse oils or for hot sauces and marinades.
-Or enjoy them pickled or dried in mixes with other peppers and spices where they bring a full, rich, and mature dimension.
+I also enjoy hot peppers pickled or dried in mixes with other peppers and spices where they bring a full, rich, and mature dimension.

 And then there are the gardeners who are always up for a challenge.
 And as hotter peppers want tropical conditions with full sun and humidity they will always pose a challenge for gardeners in non-tropical zones.
 While I do like a challenge, this does not apply to my decision to grow hot peppers.